bluesky/tiled/docs/source/how-to/custom-clients.md

 structure family.
 Specs should generally be sorted from most specific to least specific, so that Tiled uses the most finely-tuned client object available.

-## More Possiblities and Design Guidelines
+## More Possibilities and Design Guidelines

 There are many other useful things we could do with a custom client that is purpose-built for a specific kinds of data and/or metadata.
 We can add convenience properties